 You can use our premade feedback form, or you can create your own from scratch that fits your needs.
 For this tutorial, we’ve selected an easy example to demonstrate.

-We’re going to use our premade customer feedback survey template which you can grab below:
+We’re going to use our premade customer feedback survey workflow template which you can grab below:

 Do you have a customer feedback form already?
 You can skip this step.
-If not, use the Google Forms form builder to create a new one.
+If not, use one of the Google Forms templates or create a new one.

-These form fields can be automatically filled into the Process Street checklist.
-We’ll set this up in the next step.
+These form fields can be automatically filled into your Process Street workflow run.
+You can set this up in the next step.

-Once you have filled the form fields with Google Forms variables as you see fit, the last thing to do is to run a test.
-Click continue, and test the zap.
+Once you have filled the form fields with Google Forms variables as you see fit, the last thing to do is to test your action step.

-And that’s it!
-You now have a zap template that will create new checklists for each Google Form response.
+Turn on your Zap and that’s it!
+You now have a zap that will create a new workflow run for each Google Form response.